MicrotubeTechnologies/HexR-developer-tutorial-XR/README.md

 <details>
   <summary>3.
 Haptics Controller (PressureTrackerMain)</summary>

-#### The `PressureTrackerMain` script contains functions for triggering haptic feedback and haptics vibrations.
+#### The `PressureTrackerMain` script provide more control for developer to create custom haptic conditions.
+#### There is functions that can be called to trigger specific haptics effect.
+#### There is 6 Channels in the HexR glove allowing haptics to be triggered for each finger and the palm

+- Functions Breakdown
   - Functions are categorized by **single-channel** or **multi-channel** triggers.
   - Refer to the demo scene to see examples of how these functions are used.

 </details>